vikiru/restasaurus/README.md

 -   `allDinoNames.json`: contains all dinosaur names (should be around 1427 names).
 -   `filteredNames.json`: contains the names of the dinosaurs that passed the filtering process (should be around 1153 names).
--   `htmlData.json`: contains the HTML data for each Wikipedia article.
+-   `htmlData.json`: contains the raw HTML for each Wikipedia article as a String.
 -   `imageData.json`: contains the image data for each Dinosaur.
 -   `pageData.json`: contains the page data for each Wikipedia article.
 -   `dinosaurData.json`: contains the processed data of all dinosaurs.